 Simple SEL Activities Using Mindfulness for Students

-The best part about classroom yoga is that it’s easy to adapt for any age and serves as an example of SEL programming and SEL practices that can be tailored for any grade level.
-The classroom is one of the key settings for implementing these programs.
+The best part about classroom yoga is that it’s easy to adapt for any age and serves as an example of how to integrate SEL and incorporate SEL into classroom routines and the school curriculum.
+By doing so, you provide students with essential skills for a supportive learning environment.

 SEL Activities for Preschool (Ages 3-5)

-These activities are designed for preschool children to support child development through playful, short exercises.
+These activities are designed for preschool children to support child development through playful, short exercises that foster positive relationships and social interactions, helping children learn about social norms.

 - Belly Breathing Buddies: Have kids lie down and place a stuffed animal on their belly.
 Invite them to take slow breaths to give their “buddy” a gentle ride up and down.
 This is a tangible way to teach calming breath and helps preschool children develop new skills in self-regulation.